 Many people experience eye twitching occasionally.
 It is usually not a cause for concern, but it can be an indication of a greater eye health problem.
 Eye twitching, medically known as myokymia, occurs when there is an involuntary contraction (muscle spasm) in the eyelid muscle.

 Common Causes of Eye Twitching (Eyelid Spasms)

 The exact cause is unknown and might vary from person to person.
 Some people notice an increase in twitching when they are experiencing stress.
-Instances of twitching also tend to increase:
+Other causes of eye twitching include:

 Prolonged periods of looking at a computer, phone screen, or book can cause eye strain, which can also increase twitching.
 Corneal abrasions also cause twitching.

 Another cause of eye twitching is dry eyes.
 People who experience chronic or occasional dry eyes tend to have a more frequent issue with twitching.
 Eye twitching is also linked to allergies.

 Most instances and causes of eye twitching are not serious, but there are two instances in which a serious eye health condition will cause twitching.
 These include:

 Benign essential blepharospasm causes involuntary movements in the eye.
 There is no known cause, but researchers believe it is linked to a malfunction of basal ganglia, which are cells in the nervous system.

 Looking for an eye doctor?
 Zocdoc helps you browse top-rated doctors in your network, provides real patient reviews, and lets you book an appointment easily.
 Browse doctors in your area now

 In addition to the causes and conditions listed above, eye twitching is an indication of a brain or nervous system disorder.
 It is rarely the only symptom a person experiences when this is the case.
 Eye twitching has also been linked to the following serious conditions: